TheThunderGuyS/useful-tags/README.md

 ```

 #### `oneLineConcatenate`
-Merge a multi-line string onto one line, without spaces
+Merge a multi-line string onto one line, without spaces.
-(useful for URLs constructed using template literals)
+Useful for URLs constructed using template literals.
 ```js
 const line = oneLineConcatenate`
         This